AdobeDocs/experience-platform.en/help/edge/personalization/offer-decisioning/offer-decisioning-overview.md

 To enable Offer Decisioning, you need to perform the following steps:

-1. Enabled Adobe Experience Platform in your [edge configuration](../../fundamentals/edge-configuration.md) and check the "Offer Decisioning" box
+1. Enabled Adobe Experience Platform in your [datastream](../../fundamentals/datadtreams.md) and check the "Offer Decisioning" box
 ![offer-decisioning-edge-config](./assets/offer-decisioning-edge-config.png)
 2. Follow the instructions to [install the SDK](../../fundamentals/installing-the-sdk.md) (The SDK can be installed standalone or through [Adobe Experience Platform Launch](http://launch.adobe.com/).
 Here is a [quick start guide to Platform Launch](https://docs.adobe.com/content/help/en/launch/using/intro/get-started/quick-start.html)).
 3. [Configure the SDK](../../fundamentals/configuring-the-sdk.md) for Offer Decisioning.
 Additional Offer Decisioning specific steps are provided below.